-- Form the results and discussion of modal analysis, it can be concluded that rectangular tube structure is having highest time period in first mode of vibration and having less frequency.
-Hence this framed tube structure can be considered as stable with point of view of time period and frequency. - From the lateral load analysis both earthquake and wind analysis, we found maximum

-- displacement and story drifts are encountered for rectangular shape framed tube structure. - Dynamic time history analysis results are comparatively lower than that of equivalent static analysis.
+- Form the results and discussion of modal analysis, it can be concluded that hexagonal tube structure is having highest time period in first mode of vibration and having less frequency 0.039 cycles per second.
+Hence this framed tube structure can be considered as stable with point of view of time period and frequency. - From the lateral load analysis both earthquake and wind analysis, we found maximum displacement and story drifts are encountered for hexagonal shape framed tube structure. - Square and triangular frame tube structural systems behaviour and responses are similar in case of earthquake and wind load analysis. - Dynamic time history analysis results are comparatively lower than that of equivalent static analysis.
 Hence to know the exact behaviour of the high rise structural system, dynamic analysis is preferable. - Form the overall results and discussion it can be concluded that tube structure is preferable for high rise structures in place of conventional beam column moment resisting frame steel system.